Concurrency in modern programming languages: Introduction

 - We are not gonna look at improving concurrency performance using any configuration tweaks

 - We will use ApacheBench for the benchmarks with a concurrency factor of 100 requests and 10000 total requests.
-The benchmark will be done 5 times for each language and the best result will be used.
+The benchmark will be done 5 times for each language with and without warmup and the best result will be used.

 I’ll be comparing the below aspects related to concurrency as well